alluriv2/Data-Warehousing-ETL/README.md

 1. **Create the Database**: Run the `ZAGIMORE_DB_Creation.sql` script to create the database.

 2. **Populate the Calendar Dimension**: Execute the `populateCalendarProcedure.sql` script to populate the calendar dimension table with date attributes.
-This step ensures that the calendar dimension is populated with the necessary data for analysis.

 3. **Create the Data Staging Area**: Run the `ZAGIMORE_DS_Creation.sql` script to set up the staging tables.
 These tables temporarily hold raw data extracted from various sources before transformation.